The Pretty Way

 Now, as my kids are nearing their "upper teens" they sometimes chatter in remembrance and say "remember when we were little and had picnics on the floor for dinner?" and "When you were driving us to the mall and it turned out you had secretly packed out bags and taking us to New Hampshire for the weekend?"
 Just today it was "remember Cherry Lifesavers?" and "Cherry Chapstick?!
 You always had Cherry chapstick for us!", the same way I remember my jumbo stick of Orange Crush Bonne Bell.

-Now, as Summer begins to become Summer, we "Remember when we would drive the pretty way and listen to Taylor Swift?"
+Now, as Summer begins to become Summer, they say wistfully, "Remember when we would drive the pretty way and listen to Taylor Swift?"
 We rarely drive anywhere together anymore, as everyone drives themselves.
 I do know they very likely drive themselves the pretty way every chance they can get.

 “The pretty way” is the long outside loop around the back shore to our house - instead of the straight road from the lights at the end of the highway.
 It didn’t matter where we were coming from, it was always possible to drive “the pretty way” home, depending on the hunger level in the car, how badly someone had to use the restroom, if it was way past bedtime.
 We didn’t always “think” to go “the pretty way” - for it was a frame of mind - the last final 3 songs on the playlist - it was hitting “repeat” on the favorite ballad as we hit the “three and a half more minutes” mark on the road.